 The hook

-The channel par excellence for storytelling: television
+The quintessential channel for storytelling: television

 The use of storytelling in a digital communication campaign

-Expert and studies references
+Expert references and studies

-Studies and data
+Studies and data:

-Renowned Experts
+Renowned experts

 Jennifer Aaker, Stanford professor: “A good story can change behavior better than a rational argument.”
 TED Talk